-All bolding and bracketed insertions in Scripture quotations or other quoted works are added by this author for emphasis or explanation.
+All bolding of Scripture quotations or other quoted works are added by this author.
+All italicized parenthetical insertions in Scripture quotations or other quoted works are added by this author.

 While this author has made every effort to provide accurate internet addresses at the time of publication, neither the publisher nor the author assumes any responsibility for errors or for changes that occur after publication.